Hyun5/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image7]
 ![alt text][image8]

 2. The code could not run with "challenge_video.mp4".
+(Maybe file is damaged.)
+3. The code did not performing well on "harder_challenge_video.mp4".